-No Under Di scussion In Planning New or Ongoing Activity Program Strength ◆Establishes the process of ongoing planning/improvement of the program; ~ Measures directly progress toward meeting the goals and objectives of the program; ~ ~ \bullet Integrates with course and curriculum assessment as well as institutional evaluations and regional/professional accreditation initiatives; and V ~ •Assumes multiple methods and purposes for assessment/evaluation a) formative and summative, b) short term and longitudinal; V Category 10B: Assessment/Evaluation for Student Outcomes Assessment/evaluation of information literacy includes program performance and student outcomes and: No Under Di scussion In Planning New or Ongoing Activity Program Strength Acknowledges differences in learning and teaching styles by using a variety of appropriate outcome measures, such as portfolio assessment, oral defense, quizzes, essays, direct observation, anecdotal, peer and self review, and experience; V ◆Focuses on student performance, knowledge acquisition, and attitude appraisal; ~ Assesses both process and product; ~ ◆Includes student-, peer-, and self-evaluation; V Category 10C: Assessment/Evaluation for all Assessment/evaluation of information literacy includes program performance and student outcomes and: No Under Di scussion In Planning New or Ongoing Activity Program Strength ◆Includes periodic review of assessment/evaluation methods. ~
+No Under Di scussion In Planning New or Ongoing Activity Program Strength ◆Establishes the process of ongoing planning/improvement of the program; ~ Measures directly progress toward meeting the goals and objectives of the program; V \bullet Integrates with course and curriculum assessment as well as institutional evaluations and regional/professional accreditation initiatives; and V •Assumes multiple methods and purposes for assessment/evaluation a) formative and summative, b) short term and longitudinal; V Category 10B: Assessment/Evaluation for Assessment/evaluation of information liter and student outcomes and: perform iance No Under Di scussion In Planning New or Ongoing Activity Program Strength Acknowledges differences in learning and teaching styles by using a variety of appropriate outcome measures, such as portfolio assessment, oral defense, quizzes, essays, direct observation, anecdotal, peer and self review, and experience; V ◆Focuses on student performance, knowledge acquisition, and attitude appraisal; ~ ◆Assesses both process and product; ~ ◆Includes student-, peer-, and self-evaluation; ~ Category 10C: Assessment/Evaluation f Assessment/evaluation of information I performance and student outcomes and iteracy includ es prog ram No Under Di scussion In Planning New or Ongoing Activity Program Strength ◆Includes periodic review of assessment/evaluation methods. ✓ partnerships with discipline facultyENG 102 assessment project What challenges or barriers do you still feel you face in implementing the Information Literacy Program you want to have? staffing limitations as we growinstitution-wide challenge of course sequencing and prerequisites sustainable assessment processes Do you feel the grant (and its activities) have been helpful or supportive in accomplishing your goals?
+What else could be done?
+Yesneed ongoing (annual?) professional development opportunities focusing on pedagogy and assessment.